Integer complexity: Stability and self-similarity: Preliminaries

 \begin{prop} We have: \begin{enumerate} \item If $S$ is a well-ordered set and $S=S_1\cup\ldots\cup S_n$, and $S_1$ through $S_n$ all have order type less than $\omega^k$, then so does $S$. \item If $S$ is a well-ordered set of order type $\omega^k$ and $S=S_1\cup\ldots\cup S_n$, then at least one of $S_1$ through $S_n$ also has order type $\omega^k$. \end{enumerate} \end{prop}

-Proofs of the more general statements this is a special case of can be found in \cite{carruth} and \cite{wpo}; for a proof of precisely this statement, it's proved from these more powerful principles as Proposition~5.4 in \cite{paperwo}.
+Proofs of the more general statements this is a special case of can be found in \cite{carruth} and \cite{wpo}; for a proof of precisely this statement, it is proved from these more powerful principles as Proposition~5.4 in \cite{paperwo}.